Workspace Environment Management 2203

 Workspace Environment Management (WEM) has the following architecture:

 Infrastructure services.
-The infrastructure services are installed on a Windows server.
-They synchronize the various back-end components (SQL Server, Active Directory) with the front-end components (administration console, agent).
+The infrastructure services are installed on a multi-session OS.
+They synchronize various back-end components (SQL Server and Active Directory) with front-end components (administration console and agent).

 Infrastructure services cannot be installed on a domain controller.
 Kerberos authentication issues prevent the infrastructure service from working in this scenario.

 Administration console.
-The Workspace Environment Management administration console is installed on a Windows client or on a server operating system (OS).
+The Workspace Environment Management administration console is installed on a single-session or multi-session OS.
 It connects to the infrastructure services.
-You use the administration console to manage your Workspace Environment Management installation (to create and assign resources, manage policies, authorize users, and so on).
+You use the administration console to manage your Workspace Environment Management installation.
+For example, you create and assign resources, manage policies, authorize users, and so on.

-SQL Server Database: Workspace Environment Management requires an SQL Server database to store its settings.
+SQL Server Database.
+Workspace Environment Management requires an SQL Server database to store its settings.
+The database can be hosted in an SQL Server Always On availability group if necessary.
+(For more information, see System requirements.)